 Amex's lineup has several cards that offer complimentary access to Centurion Lounges:

 The Platinum Card® from American Express — One of American Express's most popular premium products, the Platinum Card offers Centurion Lounge access, along with complimentary access to a slew of other lounges.
-Currently, the card is offering 75,000 Membership Rewards points after you spend $5,000 on purchases on your new Card in your first 6 months of Card Membership.
+Currently, the card is offering 100,000 Membership Rewards points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.
 Up to two companions can enter for free.

 The Business Platinum Card® from American Express — One of AwardWallet's favorite premium cards available to business owners, also offers complimentary Centurion lounge access to cardmembers.
 The current welcome offer is 100,000 Membership Rewards points after you spend $15,000 on qualifying purchases within your first 3 months of Card Membership.
 Up to two companions may enter for free.

-Delta SkyMiles® Reserve American Express Card — Earn 50,000 bonus miles and 10,000 Medallion® Qualification Miles (MQMs) after you spend $3,000 in purchases on your new Card in your first 3 months.
+Delta SkyMiles® Reserve American Express Card — Limited Time Offer: Earn 80,000 Bonus Miles and 20,000 Medallion® Qualification Miles (MQMs) after you spend $5,000 in purchases on your new Card in your first 3 months and a $200 statement credit after you make a Delta purchase with your new Card within your first 3 months.
+Offer expires 7/28/2021.
 It includes complimentary access to the Centurion Lounge on the same day you fly Delta.
 Additional guests cost $50.

 Delta SkyMiles® Reserve Business American Express Card — Earn 60,000 bonus miles, 10,000 Medallion® Qualification Miles (MQMs), and a $100 statement credit after spending $4,000 in purchases on your new Card in your first 3 months.
 Complimentary access to the Centurion Lounge on the same day you fly Delta.
 Additional guests cost $50.